syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datetimepicker.md

 # Date TIme Picker

 in our Xamarin.Forms SfPicker control has multi column support.
-Using this we can populate day, month, year, and minute values of colleciton in SfPicker control.
+Using this we can populate day, month, year, and minute values of collection in SfPicker control.

-We have demonstrate how to create custom DateTimePicker using Syncfusin `SfPicker` control in the following steps.
+We have demonstrate how to create custom DateTimePicker using Syncfusion `SfPicker` control in the following steps.

-**Step** **1** **:** We have created custom class named as "DateTimePIcker".
+**Step** **1** **:** We have created custom class named as "DateTimePicker".
 This class should be inherited from SfPicker control.

 {% tabs %}